RikkuX491/RikkuX491/README.md

 Welcome to my GitHub page!
 My name's Ricardo! 😁

+I am an experienced Software Engineer who specializes in full-stack development.

+I'm always looking for new projects and opportunities to get involved with creatively ambitious institutions, companies, and people – if you're looking for an equally ambitious and creative technologist, let's connect! 🗣

 <!--
 **RikkuX491/RikkuX491** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.